With respect to Division of Stone Disease, we provide treatment for stones in the kidney, the urinary bladder and elsewhere in the urinary tract.

 Separate and specific changes in the diet may be suggested in the case of other conditions associated with urinary stones.

 Patients who are suspected to have other metabolic or endocrine problems will need to undergo detailed testing.
-These are generally reserved for those patients who have recurrent stone formation.
+These are generally reserved for those patients who have the recurrent stone formation.

 Percutaneous Nephrolithotomy (PCNL)